Md-Tarikul-Islam-Juel/nestJS_Authentication/README.md

 4. **Setup Docker:**
     - Ensure Docker is installed on your machine.
-    - Run `docker-compose up -d` to start the PostgreSQL DB container.
+    - Run `docker-compose -f docker-compose-dev.yml up -d` to start the PostgreSQL DB container.

 5. **Generate Prisma Client:**
     - Run `npx prisma generate` to generate the Prisma client.